DataSQRL/datasqrl.github.io/docs/getting-started/concepts/why-datasqrl.md

 <img src="/img/index/undraw_questions_sqrl.svg" alt="DataSQRL allows you to build with data >" width="40%"/>

 We are developing DataSQRL as a tool for developers to build data services.
-You write an SQRL script that implements the logic of your data service, customize your API, and DataSQRL compiles an integrated and efficient data layer for you.
+You write an SQRL script that implements the logic of your data service, customize your API, and DataSQRL compiles an integrated and efficient data service for you.
 We cut out all the stuff developers don't need and focused on building a tool that integrates with your workflow.

 ## Benefits of DataSQLR

 If you are building a data service, data API, or a data-driven feature for an application, DataSQRL can save you a lot of time, make your life easier, and produce better implementations.
-If your project needs more than just a data store, use DataSQRL to build the data layer for you.
+If your project needs more than just a data store, use DataSQRL to build the data service for you.

 Sounds a little *marketing-y*?
 Let's break it down: